How to Dispose of Sand from Pool Filter: The Essential Guide

 Do you have a swimming pool at your home?
 If so, you know that keeping it clean requires a lot of work.
 One of the tasks that you will need to do regularly is changing the sand in the pool filter.
-This can be a messy job, but it is important to do if you want to keep your pool looking and functioning at its best.
-This blog post will teach you how to dispose of sand from pool filter properly.

 How to Dispose of Sand from Pool Filter

-Some pool owners indefinitely leave the sand in their filtering system and rely on backwashing to keep it clean, but they are the exception.
 To obtain the maximum performance from your filter, manufacturers and pool maintenance professionals recommend changing it every five years.
 Some filters can contain as much as 300 pounds of sand, which is excessive to carry away off-site.

 Because the filter needs to be changed so seldom, it’s simple to find uses for the old sand around the home.
 Please don’t put it in sandboxes or other play areas where children or pets can indulge.